Water-wise accommodation in Cape Town

 The Vineyard Hotel and Spa has always been a leader in sustainable tourism.
 The luxury hotel is situated on a huge garden estate, with Cavendish Square Shopping Centre is a short walk away.
 At the hotel, the on-site Angsana Spa allows you to revitalise your system and relax.

-In light of the water crisis in Cape Town, they are going above and beyond to ensure not a drop is wasted.
+In light of the water shortage in Cape Town, they are going above and beyond to ensure not a drop is wasted.
 In place of your bath plugs, you’ll find adorable little rubber duckies and a sign explaining why baths are not allowed.
 The showers have waterproof stopwatches to help you keep it under 90 seconds.
 They are also using greywater for hotel plumbing, and the gardens and swimming pools use borehole water.

 The Spier Hotel